sergane13/Camera-Movement-By-Touch/README.md

 <br/>

 # Usage

+### After reasearching for quite a while, we could not find a good and sustainable sollution for camera movement for mobile aplications.
+In our case it was needed to build a 2d city builder game where user has to interact with the environment.
+It can be easily used in any 2d isometric games similar with `HayDay` or `Clash of Clans`.
+We tried to mimic the bahaviour that it is found in supercell games for camera movement, but adaptated for our usage.

 * You can test the usage of the scripts in our game [Khyron Realm](https://khyron-realm.com/)
 * You can also see the [Youtube](https://www.youtube.com/watch?v=uhusqjg41g8&t=78s&ab_channel=KhyronRealm) video